-An experienced team can often accurately predict which types of functionality are reasonable for a project based on the available budget.
-For example, if you only have a budget of $5,000 for your entire project, then a good team will recommend only options that are reasonable for that budget and will best maximize your return on that investment.
+An experienced team can help you properly scope your project to fit within your budget.
+For example, if you have a budget of $50,000, then a good team will recommend only options that they can achieve in that budget and will help you prioritize features to maximize your return on investment.

-By sharing your budget limitations early and openly, you will save yourself time in the long run by allowing your team to present realistic solutions that fit within your budget.
+By sharing your budget limitations early and openly, you will save yourself time by allowing your team to present realistic solutions that fit within your budget.

 Why do estimates vary from one team to another?

-In my career, I have worked on projects that had budgets ranging from $5,000 to millions of dollars.
-While a $5,000 website and a one million dollar website are both websites, the effort to produce them and the functionality each delivers is vastly different.
-When a team does not have accurate, detailed information, it is forced to make assumptions about goals, resources, value, and constraints.
-Assumptions vary widely from one person to another and one team to another, which usually results in drastically different cost estimates between teams.
-This makes it very challenging for you, the client, to compare choices.
+In my career, I have worked on websites that had budgets ranging from $5,000 to millions of dollars.
+While a $5,000 website and a million dollar website are both websites, the effort to produce them and the functionality in each is vastly different.

 Real World Example of Drastic Cost Estimate Variance

-When you ask a team of developers how much it is going to cost to develop your website or mobile app, the estimate is going to largely depend on three factors:
+When you ask a developer to estimate the cost to create your website or mobile app, the estimate will largely depend on three factors:

 Specific functionality of the website or software